avanichyanukroh/centrillo/README.md

 ## Features

 * Add, update, and delete tasks.
-* Categorize tasks.
+* Categorized tasks.
+* Filter by "Today", "Next 7 days", or specific category.
 * Attach notes to individual tasks.
 * Have due dates for individual tasks.
-* Mark tasks as complete.
+* Mark tasks as complete/incomplete.

+## Future implementations

+* Set priority levels.
+* Reminder and alarm feature.
+* Share and collaborate with other users.
+* Subtasks for each tasks.

 ## Author